muchsinhisyam/COMP6343-WADS-Final-Project/README.md

 - Admin can download User's payment photos from their orders.
 - Admin can download User's custom order photos / illustration from the form that they have submitted.

-## Steo-by-Step to Purchasing a Furniture / Stock Order
+## Ste-by-Step to Purchasing a Furniture / Stock Order

 -

-## Steo-by-Step to Purchasing a Custom Furniture / Custom Order
+## Step-by-Step to Purchasing a Custom Furniture / Custom Order

 - Click "Custom Order" button on the web footer.
 - Make sure you have an account because you'll need to login first, otherwise you need to create an account first.